-When Do I Move Up Levels in Dance
+When Do I Move Up Levels in Dancing?

 When Do I Move Up Levels in Dance?

-One of the main questions we get from new members is ‘When do I go from Beginner 1 to Beginner 2?’
-I’ve put this blog together to help you understand what your dance journey will look like and When Do I Move Up Levels in Dance?
+One of the main questions we get from new members is ‘When do I go from Level 1 to Level 2?’
+I’ve put this blog together to help you understand what your dance journey will look like.

 • Which classes you can attend